At a Glance - Integration by Partial Fractions

 We wouldn't use the method of partial fractions on

 x2 + 2x + 1 = (x + 1)(x + 1).

 These are not distinct linear factors.

-Actually, it is possible to use the method of partial fractions on this example, but you don't need to know it for the AP exam or for most calculus classes.
+Actually, it is possible to use the method of partial fractions on this example, but the setup is a bit more complicated.
+We'll stick to the simpler examples of integration by partial fractions.